Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 The first view configuration decorator configures the ``login`` view callable so it will be invoked when someone visits ``/login`` (when the context is a Wiki and the view name is ``login``).
-The second decorator (with context of ``pyramid.response.HTTPForbidden``) specifies a :term:`forbidden view`.
+The second decorator (with context of ``pyramid.httpexceptions.HTTPForbidden``) specifies a :term:`forbidden view`.
 This configures our login view to be presented to the user when :app:`Pyramid` detects that a view invocation can not be authorized.
 Because we've configured a forbidden view, the ``login`` view callable will be invoked whenever one of our users tries to execute a view callable that they are not allowed to invoke as determined by the :term:`authorization policy` in use.
 In our application, for example, this means that if a user has not logged in, and he tries to add or edit a Wiki page, he will be shown the login form.
 Before being allowed to continue on to the add or edit form, he will have to provide credentials that give him permission to add or edit via this login form.

 Changing Existing Views
 ~~~~~~~~~~~~~~~~~~~~~~~